zq99/mvc-design-pattern-in-excel-vba/README.md

 # mvc-design-pattern-in-excel-vba
-Demonstration of how to implement the MVC design pattern in Excel VBA
+Some examples of how to implement the MVC design pattern in Excel VBA